Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/MQTT/HomeAssistant_DiscoveryPrefix.md

 ## Description

 Define Home Assistant discovery prefix.
-The discovery prefix defines the 'root topic' where the dicovery topics get published.
+The discovery prefix defines the 'root topic' where the discovery topics get published.